Cutting down on alcohol

 Alcohol and cancer

-Choosing to live alcohol-free is one way you can lower your cancer risk and improve your overall health and wellbeing.
+Cutting down on alcohol is one way you can lower your cancer risk and improve your overall health and wellbeing.
 Keep in mind that no alcohol is the safest choice.

 How does alcohol cause cancer?